svmiller/svmiller.github.io/_posts/2017-07-13-set-up-google-scholar-to-find-class-readings.md

 Consider the case of [the Jones, Bremer, and Singer (1996)](http://journals.sagepub.com/doi/pdf/10.1177/073889429601500203) article that I also routinely assign in my upper-division international conflict course.
 This is another data piece I like to assign because I want students to understand what do we mean with terms like "war" and "militarized interstate dispute."
 This article introduced what we know now as version 2 of [the Correlates of War (CoW) Militarized Interstate Dispute (MID) data set](http://correlatesofwar.org/data-sets/MIDs) and gets my students to more clearly understand the concepts we use and how we operationalize them.
 It's almost required reading at the grad level in international conflict as well.
 Basically, everyone in my field who works with that data has read this article and obtained a copy of it somewhere in their travels.

-However, this article is now over twenty-years-old. *Conflict Management and Peace Science*, otherwise one of my favorite journals in the field, appears to be among a subset of peace science journals for which older articles are not readily accessible.[^ii] For the sake of Clemson students, the university's library only has all issues of *Conflict Management and Peace Science* [from 1999 to the present](http://hw4sm7zh5k.search.serialssolutions.com/?V=1.0&L=HW4SM7ZH5K&S=JCs&C=CONFMANANP&T=marc).
+However, this article is now over twenty-years-old. *Conflict Management and Peace Science*, one of my favorite journals in the field, appears to be among a subset of peace science journals for which older articles are not readily accessible.[^ii] For the sake of Clemson students, the university's library only has all issues of *Conflict Management and Peace Science* [from 1999 to the present](http://hw4sm7zh5k.search.serialssolutions.com/?V=1.0&L=HW4SM7ZH5K&S=JCs&C=CONFMANANP&T=marc).
 That would exclude the Jones, Bremer, and Singer (1996) article that might otherwise be the most widely cited article in the journal's history.

 [^ii]: I encountered a similar situation in grad school at the University of Alabama looking for [this Raymond (1996) article in *International Interactions*](http://www.tandfonline.com/doi/abs/10.1080/03050629608434877).
 It turned out to be the basis for what became [my first publication](http://cmp.sagepub.com/content/28/3/261), but Alabama's library did not have an electronic version of this article.
 I got lucky because the library had a physical copy instead.